Researchers scour what is known to come up with a hypothesis of why blood clots can be a major problem in COVID-19

 This hypothesis is based on a robust literature review of cases reporting similar mechanisms in relation to other influenza-like and respiratory viruses, and papers reporting post-mortem observations on COVID-19 patients.
 So, although it remains to be verified, it is an important step in unravelling the mystery of blood clotting in COVID-19.

 Explaining the long-term implications of their study, Dr Kumar says: Our work will help us to understand in depth the diverse manifestations and pathophysiologies of COVID-19, which can eventually direct us towards developing targeted therapies to treat it and allied viral diseases.

 Indeed, such analyses bring hope in these dark times.

 |Sourav Biswas, Vikram Thakur, Parneet Kaur, Azhar Khan, Saurabh Kulshrestha, and Pradeep Kumar

 |Blood Clots in Covid-19 Patients: Simplifying the Curious Mystery

 |Faculty of Applied Sciences and Biotechnology, Shoolini University of Biotechnology and Management Sciences, Himachal Pradesh, India

 Department of Virology, Post Graduate Institute of Medical Education and Research, (PGIMER), Chandigarh, India

-Dr. Pradeep Kumar is a post-doctoral fellow and assistant professor at the Faculty of Applied Sciences and Biotechnology, Shoolini University.
-He has completed his Ph.D. from Himachal Pradesh University, Shimla, in Biotechnology.
-His research currently focusses on the bench scale production of secondary metabolites, in relation to new drug discoveries and industrially important bioactive compounds, especially from the endophytic microbial diversity of the Himalayan region.
+Dr Pradeep Kumar is a post-doctoral fellow and assistant professor at the Faculty of Applied Sciences and Biotechnology, Shoolini University.
+He has completed his PhD from Himachal Pradesh University, Shimla, in Biotechnology.
+His research currently focuses on the bench-scale production of secondary metabolites, in relation to new drug discoveries and industrially important bioactive compounds, especially from the endophytic microbial diversity of the Himalayan region.